 Introduced for MY 2016, the Mercedes-Benz GLC Class stepped in to replace the outgoing compact GLK.
 It’s now ready to take on a new guise coming with the mid-cycle refresh in 2019.
 The exterior changes will be kept to a minimum, but the interior is receiving a rather extensive overhaul.
 The new GLC Class crossover won’t sport the dual TFT screen we’ve been seeing in a number of other redesigned Mercs.
 Instead, it’ll keep a floating tablet-like monitor, but the screens will still grow in size.
 There’s also a new instrument panel and probably a number of additional features that’ll be revealed when we zero-in on the release date.

 The new Mercedes-Benz GLC Class should continue with the same lineup of engines which means the conventional models will only sport a 2.0L turbocharged 4-cylinder.
 The four-banger does come in two sets of tunes, though.
-The GLC 300 generates 241 hp and 273 lb-ft of torque, while the plug-in hybrid GLC 350 develops 320 hp and 413 lb-ft of torque.
+The GLC 300 generates 241 hp and 273 lb-ft of trotational force, while the plug-in hybrid GLC 350 develops 320 hp and 413 lb-ft of twist.
 There’s a possibility of a new 3.0L turbocharged inline-six replacing the current twin-turbo V6 in the AMG GLC 43.
-The above-mentioned inline-six would make 362 hp and 369 lb-ft of torque, whereas the current V6 delivers a corresponding amount of horsepower bolstered by 15 additional lb-ft.
+The above-mentioned inline-six would make 362 hp and 369 pound-feet of twist, whereas the current V6 delivers a corresponding amount of horsepower bolstered by 15 additional lb-ft.
 There’s also a possibility of the V6 receiving a mild-hybrid system implemented in the upcoming 2019 C Class sedan. that would see it make 385 horsepower from now on.

 03. 2019 GLS Class